 (1) a statement of the overall philosophy and how it reflects the special needs of residents with Alzheimer's disease or other dementias;

-(2) the criteria for determining who may reside in the special care unit;
+(2) the criteria for determining who may reside in the secured dementia care unit as defined in section 144G.08, subdivision 62;

-(3) the process used for assessment and establishment of the service plan or agreement, including how the plan is responsive to changes in the resident's condition;
+(3) the process used for assessment and establishment of the service plan, including how the plan is responsive to changes in the resident's condition;

 (4) staffing credentials, job descriptions, and staff duties and availability, including any training specific to dementia;